* Represents mandatory fields

 Countries with confirmed cases

-Coronavirus or COVID-19 as it is now officially called, has been reported in well over 30 countries (see regularly updated map here) with China, Italy, South Korea and Iran having the highest count of confirmed cases in that order.
-The global confirmed case count is 88,208 as at March 1, 2020, of which 2,994 have died.
-The majority of deaths have occurred in in China.
+Coronavirus or COVID-19 as it is now officially called, has been reported in well over 120 countries globally (see regularly updated map here and here) with the United States, Spain, Italy, France and United Kingdom having the highest number of confirmed cases and relative deaths respectively.
+The global confirmed case count is 3.038,768 as at April 28, 2020, of which 214,929 have died.

 So, what do you do if you have a cough today?